GROVE CITY MAYOR’S COURT

 If you were pulled over in Grove City and charged with a traffic or criminal offense, there is a good chance your case will be filed in the Grove City Mayor’s Court.
 Where the officer files your case will depend usually on where you were pulled over and who pulled you over (Grove City police, Columbus police or Ohio Highway Patrol).

-WHAT IS A MAYOR’S COURT?
+WHAT IS THE GROVE CITY MAYOR’S COURT?

 Ohio mayor’s courts are unique entities to Ohio.
 Basically, most townships and municipalities in Ohio have their own small courthouses.
 These smaller courts deal only with traffic tickets and criminal misdemeanor offenses (including first offense DUI charges) that happen within their city or municipal limits.
 In Grove City, your case will be heard by a magistrate appointed by the mayor.